 Everyone knew of the need for family affection.
 Our desire to feel secure in a family, and our need to feel and give the love of a family were the only things that kept us going.
 So now, after having experienced a human situation where our physical and mental limits were constantly exceeded, I have come to understand that FAMILY is what made us survive.

 Our lives honor this.
 I am extremely happy just to be able to put my daughters to bed every night.
 This realization has not taken away from my work or “success” in life.
-I am the CEO of six companies, but there is no business meeting or commercial activity that I would not exchange for the moments of happiness I have with Veronique and my children.
+I am the CEO of three companies, but there is no business meeting or commercial activity that I would not exchange for the moments of happiness I have with Veronique and my children.

 I have learned that moments do not repeat themselves, but the next time, I am dying I know what I will remember: my affections and love, not my businesses, cars, contracts, bank loans, earnings, emails and airports.